 Many people experiencing homelessness want to work but it is difficult to hold down a job without a stable roof over your head.
 However, many see working as the best way out of homelessness.

 It is a longstanding aim of the benefits system to help people find work.
 But government support doesn't take account of homeless people's needs.
 It doesn't provide housing support or give people enough breathing space while they try to change their housing situation.

 We are calling on the government to improve the support it provides to help homeless people find and hold onto jobs.
-One way we do this is by sharing what has worked in our own services.

 What needs to change

 Across Great Britain we are calling on the government to: